Scooby-Doo Meets the Boo Brothers: Home media

-The film was first released on VHS by Hanna-Barbera Home Video and Kids Klassics in the late 1980s and later by Warner Home Video in 2000.
+The film was first released on VHS by Hanna-Barbera Home Video on September 29, 1988 and later by Warner Home Video on March 14, 2000.

 Warner Home Video released Scooby-Doo Meets the Boo Brothers on DVD on May 6, 2003.

 The film was released on Blu-ray as part of a Hanna-Barbera Superstars 10 boxset through Warner Archive Collection on February 20, 2024.
 The film was remastered in HD.

 Follow-up film

 A follow-up film, Scooby-Doo and the Ghoul School, was released on October 16, 1988.